seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 Wilt thou be lord of all the world?

 **POMPEY**
-What say’st thou?
+What say'st thou?

 **MENAS**
 Wilt thou be lord of the whole world?
-That’s twice.
+That's twice.

 **POMPEY**
 How should that be?